Share this article

 - Meets regulatory requirement

-- Penetration testing preserves corporate image
+- Penetration testing preserves the corporate image

 Breach of customer data is costly; it affects sales and drags a company’s reputation through the mud.
 In recent times, customer retention cost is high.
 No one wants to lose customers.
 A breach will discourage potential customers.